How to use BuzzHive

 - Unlimited events, unlimited ticket types per event

-- Standard per-ticket platform fee on what you actually sell
+- Per-ticket platform fee of 2% + $0.99, charged only on tickets you actually sell

 - Stripe processing (2.9% + $0.30) is separate — same as everywhere